seveibar/jsc/tutorials/01-getting-started/01-getting-started.md

 # 01 - Getting Started

 JSC, or Javascript Circuit, is a new way of drawing schematics inspired by the modularity, power, and encapsulation of react.
-JSC will allow you to create powerful schematic diagrams and convert them into circuits.
+JSC allows you to create powerful schematic diagrams and convert them into circuits.
 The community modules of JSC allow you to build designs based off the designs of others.